Git and libgit2

 6 articles are still in process.

 Instructions for typing along are given for Ubuntu and WSL/Ubuntu.
-If you have a Mac, most of this information should be helpful.
+If you have a Mac, the compiled Go programs provided on GitHub should install easily, and most of the textual information should be helpful.

 Installation